gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Diagnostics.Process/README.md

 }
 ```

-Now it shows the ID of a process that was ended together with a graceful/forceful classification of the result.
+Now it shows the `Id` of a process that was ended together with a graceful/forceful classification of the result.

 What if we want to limit the `End()` method to only perform a graceful process termination?
 Let's use the `End(ProcessEndMode)` method overload: